 3. Gift Baskets

 Gift baskets are a must for silent auctions.
-You don't just have to have one on display, and there are various types to appeal to all.
-For example:
+You don’t just have to have one on display, and there are various types to appeal to all.
+TheShareWay is a great source for Gift Basket ideas.
+Check out their 25 Creative Silent Auction Basket Ideas on their website’s blog!

 - Travelers gift basket: What’s a business trip without all the essentials.
 A traveler’s gift basket can consist of a travel pillow, Bose headphones, wet wipes, magazines, snacks, and a suit bag.